sourav980/COVID-19-PROBABILITY-DETECTOR/README.md

 # COVID-19 PROBABILITY DETECTOR

-Application having details, functionality and information for COVID-19 PROBABILITY DETECTOR.
+INFORMATION ABOUT  COVID-19 PROBABILITY DETECTOR.

--ASSESSMENT OF PROBABILITY OF COVID-19 OF A PERSON BASED ON HIS SYMPTOMS USING MACHINE LEARNING .
+-ASSESSMENT OF PROBABILITY OF COVID-19 OF A PERSON BASED ON HIS SYMPTOMS USING MACHINE LEARNING

 ## Getting Started